strwberry-smggls/format_transform/README.md

 # format_transform
-Guide to creating the NYT, RCV1 and Yelp corpora in: Investigating Active Learning Sampling Strategies for Extreme MultiLabel Text Classification (Fromme et. al. 2022).
+Guide to creating the NYT, RCV1 and Yelp corpora in: Investigating Active Learning Sampling Strategies for Extreme Multi Label Text Classification (Fromme et. al. 2022).
 Required are the following:

 1)